 One of the holy herbs used to prepare the Holy Essence, it is also mentioned in the “Song of Solomon” and other religious texts.

 Today, lavender is cultivated in its countries of origin as well as in North and South America, Europe, New Zealand, and Australia.
+This is the ideal herb for well draining soil.
+The plant grows best in full sun.

 What is the Symbolism of a Lavender Tattoo?

 Lavender is frequently used in tattoos to symbolize its healing properties.
 It can also be used to symbolize purity, love, or devotion to a person or to a cause.
-It’s usually inked in soft shades of purple, making it a good choice if you are looking for a more feminine touch in your body art.
+It’s usually inked in soft shades of the color purple, making it a good choice if you are looking for a more feminine touch in your body art.

 When Should You Give Someone Lavender?